This is a guest post by Laura Brandenburg, describing how to get the best out of the project manager and business analyst relationship.

 As a project manager you can help break down these barriers by managing business stakeholders as project resources.

 When stakeholders fail to show up to meetings or provide necessary information, you can also help the business analyst articulate how the slowing requirements effort impacts the project as a whole, adjust project milestones, and escalate issues to management.

 Partnership leads to project success

 In this article, we’ve looked at 5 critical project areas; scope, stakeholder analysis, communication, plans, and stakeholder involvement – and how project managers can help business analysts be more effective.

 With a solid understanding of the scope and other critical project information, access to the right stakeholders who are actively engaged, and a well-thought-out plan, the business analysis effort will be efficient, effective, and pave the way for a smoother implementation process.

 There will be fewer missed requirements and an increased likelihood that the implementation effort will deliver lasting value by solving a real business problem.

 >> Get Your Quick Start to Success as a Business Analyst

 Earn the respect you deserve and get the insider details on how to get into a business analyst career quickly, with Laura’s free Quick Start to Success training.
 You’ll learn how to avoid the most common pitfalls faced by new business analysts and the step-by-step business analysis process to create predictable, consistent project success.

 About the Author: Laura Brandenburg is the author of How to Start a Business Analyst Career, a comprehensive guidebook to apply business analyst techniques, select requirements training, and explore job roles leading to a lucrative technology career.
-She also offers a business analyst career planning course (it’s free) to help you start your business analyst career.
+She also offers a business analyst career planning course (it’s free) to help you start your

 Pin for later reading: